igoogolx/lux-docs/docs/configuration/porxyRule.md

   * GFW domains will be resolved by remote dns.
 Others are local dns.
   * Ips that are from GFW domains will be proxied.
 Others are directed.
 * Bypass All:
-  * Domains will be resolved by local dns.
+  * All domains will be resolved by local dns.
-  * Ips will be directed.
+  * All ips will be directed.